awsdocs/aws-codecommit-user-guide/doc_source/how-to-merge-pull-request.md

    + The level of conflict detail you want to use \(with the \-\-conflict\-detail\-level option\)\.
 If unspecified, the default `FILE_LEVEL` is used\.
    + The conflict resolution strategy you want to use \(with the \-\-conflict\-resolution\-strategy option\)\.
 If unspecified, this defaults to `NONE`, and conflicts must be resolved manually\.
    + The commit message to include \(with the \-\-commit\-message option\)\.
-   + The name to use for the commit \(with the \-\-name option\)\.
+   + The name to use for the commit \(with the \-\-author\-name option\)\.
    + The email address to use for the commit \(with the \-\-email option\)\.
    + Whether to keep any empty folders \(with the \-\-keep\-empty\-folders option\)\.

    The following example merges and closes a pull request with the ID of *47* and a source commit ID of *99132ab0EXAMPLE* in a repository named *MyDemoRepo*\.
 It uses the conflict detail of `LINE_LEVEL` and the conflict resolution strategy of `ACCEPT_SOURCE`:

    ```
-   aws codecommit merge-pull-request-by-squash --pull-request-id 47 --source-commit-id 99132ab0EXAMPLE --repository-name MyDemoRepo --conflict-detail-level LINE_LEVEL --conflict-resolution-strategy ACCEPT_SOURCE --name "Jorge Souza" --email "jorge_souza@example.com" --commit-message "Merging pull request 47 by squash and accepting source in merge conflicts"
+   aws codecommit merge-pull-request-by-squash --pull-request-id 47 --source-commit-id 99132ab0EXAMPLE --repository-name MyDemoRepo --conflict-detail-level LINE_LEVEL --conflict-resolution-strategy ACCEPT_SOURCE --author-name "Jorge Souza" --email "jorge_souza@example.com" --commit-message "Merging pull request 47 by squash and accepting source in merge conflicts"
    ```

    If successful, this command produces the same kind of output as merging by fast\-forward, output similar to the following: